rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/0-setup/00-validate-setup.md

         ```title="" linenums="0"
         python ./scripts/2-add-product-index.py
         ```
-    1. Proceed to Section 2 to validate the setup with the notebook.
+    1. Proceed to Step 2 to validate the setup with the notebook.

     !!! success "Skillable environment authenticated & configured.
 Continue to validation."